MCStreetguy/ForgeJavaDocs/README.md

-# ForgeJavaDocs

-As Forge does not provide an actual JavaDoc reference for it's code, this repository aims to provide manually generated JavaDocs from the official Forge source code, to assist in mod development especially.

-## Contents
+# Minecraft Forge JavaDoc Reference

 | **Minecraft Version** | **Forge Version** | **JavaDoc URL** |
 |:---:|:---:|:---:|
 | 1.20.1 | 47.1.0 | [Link](https://mcstreetguy.github.io/ForgeJavaDocs/1.20.1-47.1.0/) |
 | 1.19.4 | 45.1.0 | [Link](https://mcstreetguy.github.io/ForgeJavaDocs/1.19.4-45.1.0/) |

-Please note: the provided docs may be outdated and partially incomplete.
+**Please note:** the provided docs may be outdated and partially incomplete.
 No guarantee is given for their correctness and completeness in any case.

 ## Older Versions